csound-flossmanual/csound-floss/book/03-d-function-tables.md

 instrument 1 from the previous example, this time using phasor to generate the index values:

-    instr 1; recording of a random frequency movement for 5 seconds, and playing it kFreq     randomi   400, 1000, 1; random frequency aSnd      oscil3    .2, kFreq, giWave; play it outs      aSnd, aSnd
+    instr 1; rec/play of a random frequency movement for 5 seconds kFreq     randomi   400, 1000, 1; random frequency
+    aSnd      oscil3    .2, kFreq, giWave; play it outs      aSnd, aSnd